lemire/validateutf8-experiments/README.md

 ## Requirements

 - Linux/macOS with make and a recent C++ compiler.
-- A PC with a recent x64 processor.
+- A PC with a recent x64 processor (e.g., Intel Skylake or better, AMD Zen 2 or better)

 ## Usage